 Keep in touch!

-If you make Polish pasta with cabbage I'd love to know how it turns out for you.
+If you make Polish cabbage pasta I'd love to know how it turns out for you.
+Do you make your own version of Polish łazanki?
 Let me know in the comments below, thanks!

-Follow me on Facebook, Instagram and Twitter for regular recipe updates!
+Follow me on Facebook, Instagram and X for regular recipe updates!
 Or you could subscribe to this blog and receive all my latest recipes right in your mailbox!

 hi imgoing to try pasta an cabbage I have had this one that my hungariansweetheart made he was a great chef tyvm